Copyright & Plagiarism Protocol

 All work entered into the Scholastic Art & Writing Awards must be original, meaning you create the work based on your own ideas.
 By entering work into the Awards, you agree that you created it and did not copy it from any other person, business, school, or organization.

-Please review our Copyright & Plagiarism Guidelines to learn what we mean when we say original before you enter your work.
-You must agree to these guidelines and our Participation Terms when you enter the Awards.
+Before you enter your work, please review our Copyright & Plagiarism Guidelines to learn what we mean when we say ‘original.’
+You agree to these guidelines and our Participation Terms when you enter the Awards.

 What happens if my work violates this policy?

-The Alliance may revoke a teen’s participation in the Awards and take back or cancel any awards made by the Alliance if we determine that an entry does not meet the requirements of our terms and guidelines.
-Any participant whose award is taken back or cancelled may not identify himself or herself as the recipient of an award from the Alliance.
+The Alliance may take back or cancel any awards made by the Alliance if we determine that an entry does not meet the requirements of our terms and guidelines.
+Any participant whose award is taken back or cancelled may no longer identify themselves as the recipient of a Scholastic Art & Writing Award.

 How do I report a work that may be plagiarized?

-During the investigation, please don’t publicize information about the claim on social media.
-This could compromise the investigation, and more importantly, publicizing information about our teenage participants could lead to online harassment.
-If you are being bullied online or at school, talk to an adult you trust or visit the STOMP Out Bullying HelpChat Line at stompoutbullying.org/helpchat
+Please don’t publicize information about the plagiarism claim on social media.
+This could compromise the investigation, and more importantly, publicizing information about our teenage participants could lead to harassment.

 What if my original work was copied by another participant?

-If you suspect that a work that received a Scholastic Award was copied from your art or writing, please let us know by emailing us at info@artandwriting.org.
+If you suspect that a work that received a Scholastic Award was copied from your art or writing, please let us know via this form.
 We will investigate to determine if the work violates our participation terms.

 Copyright & Plagiarism Investigations